stefanbuttigieg/termx-quick-start/keycloak/README.md

 ```

 - Read TermX [tutorial](https://termx.kodality.dev/wiki/termx-tutorial/authentication)
-- Some Linux computers do not accept `localhost`.
+- Some computers do not accept container name or `localhost`.
 Open `http://localhost:8080/realms/termx/protocol/openid-connect/certs` to validate it.
-If url not resolvable, then replace `localhost` with the IP address of the colac machine, such as `127.0.0.1` or `172.17.0.1` in `server-keycloak.env`.
+If url not resolvable, then replace `localhost` with the IP address of the local machine, such as `127.0.0.1` or `172.17.0.1`, in `server-keycloak.env`.